prassaschr/LNS2Telegram/README.md

 # URLOpener
-Open a URL silently from windows command prompt
+Send a Telegram message, silently, when someone logs into to your Windows PC...

+HOWTO
-Save the file to "C:/" for example:
+1. Save the file to "C:/"
-Run the command: C:/urlopener "http://www.test.com"
+Follow the steps below to configure a Schedule Task.